(Updated 8/5/2025)

 The cash-backed (or “pre-paid”) Operating Lease/PPA

-Whether an Op Lease or a PPA is used, the pre-paid structure is created by a tax specialty company which forms a Special Purpose Entity (SPE) that will own the solar project.
+Whether an Op Lease or a PPA is used, the pre-paid structure is created by a tax specialty company which forms a Special Purpose Entity (SPE) that will own the solar project at least for the IRS required hold time of the project to avoid ITC “claw-back” and perhaps other punitive fees.
 The SPE offers a 20-year (or more) contract to deliver solar energy to the off-taker according to system design specifications.
 The SPE is funded with tax equity, which will represent the tax investor’s portion of the solar installation contract cost.

-The tax partner’s contribution will offset approximately 20% (at the time of this writing – but the market is dynamic) of the solar system installation cost (the remainder of the tax benefits accrue to the tax investor, and are used to off-set their risk).
-On larger systems, a larger contribution can be made.
+The tax partner’s contribution will offset approximately 66% of the ITC value (at the time of this writing – but the market is dynamic) of the solar system installation cost (the remainder of the tax benefits accrue to the tax investor).
+On larger systems, a larger contribution may be offered.
 The remainder of the solar installation cost is funded into the SPE via the cash prepayment of the contract by the off-taker.

 In some structures, there is an automatic transfer of ownership and operational responsibility to the Off-Taker at year 6 of the contract, specifically stipulated in the Operating Lease agreement.